Aeroluna/LunaCoopMod/README.md

 Incentivizes spending your minerals on zerg as your frontline instead of on troopers.

+- Reduced Earthsplitter Ordnance Bombardment damage from 100 to 80.
+- Added 30% attack and movement speed slow for 5 seconds to Earthsplitter Ordnance Bombardment.
+- Changed Earthsplitter Ordnance to target enemies automatically.
+- Added visual effect of a missile dropping to the Eathsplitter Ordnance Bombardment.

+Earthsplitter Ordnance are in a position where you either build exclusively them and cheese every objective or you build none.
+Lowering their damage but giving them crowd control and making them easier to micro should lower the ability to cheese objectives with them (which isn't exactly fun for your ally) while improving their ability to support your army.

+- Added repair ability to Dominion Trooper (and variants).

+When using mech in your army, it can be annoying having to order your troopers to build a bunker, switch to laborer, finally repair, and then switch back.
+If troopers can build structures, why not repair?

 - Removed hit test from Imperial Witness's Amplified Airwaves hologram (Can no longer be clicked).
 - Fixed an issue where Imperial Witness's Amplified Airwaves hologram would start rising unexpectedly.